photoprism/photoprism-docs/docs/user-guide/organize/labels.md

 PhotoPrism also attaches each generated label to a broader group (or category) of labels.
 For example, there is a general category 'vehicle' which will include labels such as 'cab', 'catamaran', 'lifeboat' and 'bullet train'.
 These broad label categories cannot be edited, but can be used in a search, in an identical way to all other labels.

 You may wish to see these broad label categories in addition to the usual labels in the *Labels* pages.
-Clicking the icon in the upper right-hand corner :material-eye: will switch between turning them on ('Show More') and off ('Show Less').
+Clicking the icon in the upper right-hand corner will switch between turning them on :material-unfold-more-horizontal: ('Show More') and off :material-unfold-less-horizontal: ('Show Less').
 You can also include these label categories as part of a more complex search filter - the label categories from your photos will appear in the search filter bar as a drop-down selection under the option 'All Categories'.

 ![Screenshot](img/labels-1-light.png){ class="shadow" }